psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

          \end{align*}

-   Unless the method is a DFT double-hybrid, this quantity is equal to :psivar:`SCF TOTAL ENERGY <SCFTOTALENERGY>`.
-If the method is neither a double-hybrid, nor dispersion corrected, this quantity is equal to :psivar:`DFT FUNCTIONAL TOTAL ENERGY <DFTFUNCTIONALTOTALENERGY>`.
+   Unless the method is a DFT double-hybrid, this quantity is equal to :psivar:`SCF TOTAL ENERGY`.
+If the method is neither a double-hybrid, nor dispersion corrected, this quantity is equal to :psivar:`DFT FUNCTIONAL TOTAL ENERGY`.

+.. psivar:: DFT TOTAL GRADIENT

+   The total electronic gradient [E_h/a0] of the requested DFT method, ({nat}, 3).

+.. psivar:: DFT DIPOLE GRADIENT

+   The derivative of the requested DFT method dipole [E_h a0/u] = [(e a0/a0)^2/u] with respect to nuclear perturbations as a degree-of-freedom by dipole component array, (3 * {nat}, 3).

+.. psivar:: DFT TOTAL HESSIAN

+   The total electronic second derivative [Eh/a0/a0] for the requested DFT method, (3 * {nat}, 3 * {nat}).

 .. psivar:: DFT XC ENERGY

-   The functional energy contribution [H] to the total SCF energy (DFT only).
+   The functional energy contribution [Eh] to the total SCF energy (DFT only).
    Quantity :math:`E_{xc}` in Eqs. :eq:`SCFterms` and :eq:`DFTterms`.

-.. psivar:: DISPERSION CORRECTION ENERGY
+.. psivar:: DISPERSION CORRECTION ENERGY fctl DISPERSION CORRECTION ENERGY

-   The dispersion correction [H] appended to an underlying functional when a DFT-D method is requested.
+   The dispersion correction [Eh] appended to an underlying functional when a DFT-D method is requested.
 Quantity :math:`E_{\text{-D}}` in Eqs. :eq:`SCFterms` and :eq:`DFTterms`.
+   When dispersion parameters are untweaked for a functional and dispersion level, labeled QCVariable also defined.

 .. psivar:: DOUBLE-HYBRID CORRECTION ENERGY

-   The scaled MP2 correlation energy correction [H] appended to an underlying functional when a DH-DFT method is requested.
+   The scaled MP2 correlation energy correction [Eh] appended to an underlying functional when a DH-DFT method is requested.
    Quantity :math:`E_{\text{DH}}` in Eq. :eq:`DFTterms`.

+.. psivar:: DMRG-SCF TOTAL ENERGY

+   The total DMRG total electonic energy [Eh].
+Not unique because oribital spaces vary.

+.. psivar:: DMRG-CASPT2 TOTAL ENERGY

+   The total DMRG plus CASPT2 total electonic energy [Eh] .
+Not unique because orbital spaces vary.

+.. psivar:: EFP DISP ENERGY
+   EFP ELST ENERGY
+   EFP EXCH ENERGY
+   EFP IND ENERGY

+   Respectively, the dispersion, electrostatics, exchange, and induction components of the total electronic interaction energy [Eh] for EFP/EFP computations.
+The sum of these four components yields :psivar:`EFP TOTAL ENERGY`.

+.. psivar:: EFP TOTAL ENERGY

+   The total electronic interaction energy [Eh] for EFP/EFP computations.

+.. psivar:: EFP TORQUE

+   The torque, not gradient for EFP/EFP computations.

+.. psivar:: ENTHALPY

+   Total enthalpy H [Eh] at given temperature.

+.. psivar:: ENTHALPY CORRECTION

+   Sum of electronic, translational, rotational, and vibrational corrections [Eh] to the enthalpy at given temperature.

 .. psivar:: FCI TOTAL ENERGY
    FCI CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the full configuration interaction level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the full configuration interaction level of theory.

+.. psivar:: GIBBS FREE ENERGY

+   Total Gibbs free energy [Eh], free enthalpy at given temperature.

+.. psivar:: GIBBS FREE ENERGY CORRECTION

+   Sum of electronic, translational, rotational, and vibrational corrections [Eh] to the free enthalpy at given temperature.

 .. psivar:: GRID ELECTRONS TOTAL
    GRID ELECTRONS ALPHA